Approximate Q-Learning for Controlled Diffusion Processes and its Near Optimality: Approximation of the Diffusion Process by a Finite MDP

 \begin{proposition} Let $\gamma\in\Gamma$ be an admissible policy for the sampled controlled Markov chain, and $u_h(\cdot)$ be the corresponding piece-wise constant control process for the diffusion process such that

 Under Assumption \ref{diff_assmp}, we have that for any $x_0\in\mathds{X}$

 \end{proposition} \begin{proof} The proof can be found in Appendix \ref{time_app_thm_proof}. \end{proof}

-\subsection{Analysis of Term (\ref{term2})}
+\subsection{Analysis of term (\ref{term2})}

-For the analysis of (\ref{term2}), we will use Theorem \ref{finite_app_thm}.
-However, in order to use Theorem \ref{finite_app_thm}, we need to calculate the Lipschitz constants of the sampled controlled Markov chain in terms of the Lipschitz constants of the diffusion process introduced in Assumption \ref{diff_assmp}.
+For the analysis of (\ref{term2}), we will need to calculate the Lipschitz constants of the sampled controlled Markov chain in terms of the Lipschitz constants of the diffusion process introduced in Assumption \ref{diff_assmp}.

 In what follows, we will focus on the controlled Markov chain constructed in Section \ref{contMDP}.
 Recall that we have

 where